sourcegraph/about/content/blogposts/2023/announcing-scip-clang.md

 scip-clang supports a superset of the functionality of lsif-clang.
 The main additions are:

-- scip-clang uses a multi-processing architecture instead of multi-threading, so that indexing failures (such as crashes) in a single translation unit do not affect indexing for other translation units.
+- scip-clang is more fault-tolerant: Indexing failures, such as crashes, when processing a single translation unit, do not affect indexing for other translation units.
 - scip-clang natively supports code navigation for `#include` pragmas and macros.
 - scip-clang is based on Clang 16 instead of Clang 11.
   It consumes Clang as a library rather than as a fork, making it easy to update the version of Clang used in the future.

-Some other minor quality-of-life improvements include:
+Additional quality-of-life improvements include:

 - scip-clang infers paths to standard headers for GCC and Clang from the compilation database without requiring extra command-line flags.